 Since our fellowship of churches is Anglican by conviction, we are committed to providing godly episcopal guidance and oversight.
 Our bishops serve our congregations, ministers and ordinands through their biblical teaching, prayerfulness, sharing of ministry wisdom, and active relational care.

 Our bishops are also the key gatekeepers of future ordained leadership.
 Our local churches are committed to identifying and training the next generation of ordained leaders.
 Our bishops ensure that only those rightly qualified will be ordained for this ministry.
 Ordinations conducted by AMiE bishops are authentically Anglican and are recognised by Anglicans around the world.
-AMiE churches are connected to the global Anglican family through GAFCON UK.
+AMiE churches are connected to the global Anglican family through GAFCON.